django-haystack/django-haystack/docs/backend_support.rst

 Sphinx
 ------

-This backend is unlikely to happy, as Sphinx is pretty gimpy & doesn't do blended search results across all models the way the other engines can.
+This backend is unlikely to be built.
+Sphinx is pretty gimpy & doesn't do blended search results across all models the way the other engines can.
 Very limited featureset as well.